n1yn/everforest-dark-zellij/README.md

 # Everforest Dark - Zellij
 This is a port of the [Everforest Dark Medium](https://github.com/sainnhe/everforest) theme for the [Zellij terminal multiplexer](https://github.com/zellij-org/zellij).
 The colors are not 100% accurate and tweaked a little to work better with Zellij.
+Also, to function correctly you need to install and activate an everforest dark theme for your current terminal.
+Look in the [Zellij Wiki](https://github.com/sainnhe/everforest/wiki) for terminal themes.

 ## Quick installation
 ```bash